-Non-Parent Custody is Changing to Minor Guardianship
+Non-Parent Custody has changed to Minor Guardianship

-You were involved in a non-parent custody case in a court in the state of Washington.
+- You were involved in a non-parent custody case in a court in the state of Washington.
 The court issued final orders in your case.

-You are thinking about filing such a case in a superior court in the state of Washington.
+- You are thinking about filing such a case in a Washington State court.